nkitan/nkitan/README.md

 # Hello, World!
 #### Im Ankit,

-a student who likes to solve problems, write data structures in C, **build and develop** secure systems, programs and tools. my interests are playing **football**, making **music**, **exploring** places and most of all, creating, constantly **learning** and actively looking to collaborate and contribute.
+Software Developer Intern, Student who likes to solve problems.
+I **build and develop** secure systems, programs and tools. my interests are playing **football**, making **music**, **exploring** places and most of all, creating, constantly **learning** and actively looking to collaborate and contribute.

 <br>